-Instrumental Music Grant: Instrumental Music Grants are awarded annually to incoming students who demonstrate exceptional musical talent and the potential to positively impact Archbishop Curley’s Instrumental Music Program.
-Students interested in being considered for an Instrumental Music Grants must complete the Instrumental Music Scholarship Application and complete the audition process, with Director of Instrumental Music- Chris Campbell, scheduled for January 2022.
+Instrumental Music Grant: Instrumental Music Grants are awarded annually to incoming 9th grade students who demonstrate exceptional musical talent and the potential to positively impact Archbishop Curley’s Instrumental Music Program.
+Students interested in being considered for an Instrumental Music Grant must complete the Instrumental Music Scholarship Application and complete the audition process, with Director of Instrumental Music- Chris Campbell, scheduled for January 2022.
 Auditions will most likely be virtual.
 Applicants for this grant will be emailed audition music upon their scholarship application is submitted. **Please note- not applying for an instrumental scholarship does not deny you the opportunity to participate in the band program.

-St. Clare Catholic School Teacher’s Grant: The St. Claire Catholic School Teacher’s Grant was instituted to recognize the contributions of full-time teachers and administrators in Catholic schools located within the Archdiocese of Baltimore.
-The St. Claire Catholic School Teacher’s Grant may be received and is renewable as long as the parent of the student remains employed in the area Catholic school on a full-time basis.
+St. Clare Catholic School Teacher’s Grant: The St. Clare Catholic School Teacher’s Grant was instituted to recognize the contributions of full-time teachers and administrators in Catholic schools located within the Archdiocese of Baltimore.
+The St. Clare Catholic School Teacher’s Grant may be received and is renewable as long as the parent of the student remains employed in the area Catholic school on a full-time basis.

 Athletic Grant: Athletic Grants are awarded to prospective students demonstrating a high-level of athletic talent and ability.
 Athletic Grants are modest in their nature and students are considered for an Athletic Grant through consultation with Archbishop Curley’s program head coaches.